 Diesel driven centrifugal pumps can work with water that is clean or dirty as well as handle trash and fibrous materials.
-Their solids handling capacity can reach up to 76 mm in size thanks to features such as semi open impellers and abrasion-resistant pump casings.
-Discharge connection diameters typically range from 75 – 200 mm.
+Their solids handling capacity can reach up to 76 mm (3 in) in size thanks to features such as semi open impellers and abrasion-resistant pump casings.
+Discharge connection diameters typically range from 75 – 200 mm (3 - 8 in).

 Electric submersible dewatering pumps offer portability, easy handling and are generally available in a power rating and capacity range that make them well suited to ground water control applications; including emergency duties.
 For instance, construction and mining sites where a pump with a small footprint is needed, such as when draining a sediment tank.
 They are also useful for applications where diesel pumps cannot be used, for example underground mining or where emissions are not allowed.